Trade.com one way: Forex.

 Trade.com support a wide range of languages including English, Shqip, Arabic, Cestina, Danish, German, French, Greek, Hungarian, Italian, Bokmal, Polish, Portugues, Romanian, Russian, Slovenian, Spanish, Svenska, Mandarin, and Thai

-Trade.com have a BrokerNotes triple AAA support rating because they offer a wide range of languages, live chat, phone and email support.
+Trade.com have a BrokerNotes triple AAA support rating because they offer a wide range of languages and support options.

 As Trade.com is regulated by CySEC, every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy: